Real estate legalization in Ulcinj

 impact of legalization

 Legalization costs in Montenegro are not a single flat rate.
 They are set by municipalities, anchored in planning law and linked to location, surface and functional use.
-The more attractive the zone, the higher the per-square-meter contribution – but also the bigger the uplift once the asset is fully compliant.
+The more attractive the zone, the higher the per-square-meter contribution – but also the bigger the uplift once the real estate asset is fully compliant.

 Municipal fees and drivers